Pacific Horizon Investment Trust PLC Acquires Own Shares - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Pacific Horizon Investment Trust PLC ( (GB:PHI) ) has shared an announcement.
+An update from Pacific Horizon Investment Trust PLC ( (GB:PHI) ) is now available.

-Pacific Horizon Investment Trust PLC announced the acquisition of 75,000 of its own ordinary shares at a price of 621.20p, which will be held in Treasury.
-This transaction affects the total shares in issue, now standing at 86,319,167, and provides a new denominator for shareholders to calculate their interests under FCA rules.
+Pacific Horizon Investment Trust PLC announced the acquisition of 17,802 of its own ordinary shares at a price of 736.80p each, which will be held in Treasury.
+This transaction affects the total number of shares available for trading, now standing at 84,403,642, and may impact shareholder calculations under the FCA’s Disclosure Guidance and Transparency Rules.

 Spark’s Take on GB:PHI Stock